gavagai-corp/ParaLex/README.md

 When referring to the ParaLex data set, please cite this publication

     @paper{sumbler2018paralex,
-        author = {Peter Sumbler and Fredrik Olsson and Nina Viereckel and Lars Hamberg and Jussi Karlgren and Magnus Sahlgren and Maria Verbitskaya}, title = {ParaLex: A Multilingual Resource for Evaluating Semantic Similarity Models}, conference = {11th edition of the Language Resources and Evaluation Conference}, year = {2018},
+        author = {Peter Sumbler and Fredrik Olsson and Nina Viereckel and Lars Hamberg and Jussi Karlgren and Maria Verbitskaya and Magnus Sahlgren}, title = {ParaLex: A Multilingual Resource for Evaluating Semantic Similarity Models}, conference = {In preparation},
+        year = {2018},
         pages = {},
         keywords = {Semantic Similarity; Evaluation; Lexical Resources; Word Embeddings; Multilingual Resources},